gadirly/iMeal/README.md

 <h1>iOS iMeal Recipes App</h1>

-<p>The iOS Recipes App is a feature-rich mobile application designed to help users discover and explore a wide variety of delicious meals.
-The app uses the <a href="https://www.themealdb.com/">TheMealDB API</a> to provide wide range of meals and recipes </p>
+<p>The iOS Recipes App is a feature-rich mobile application designed to help users discover and explore delicious meals.
+The app uses the <a href="https://www.themealdb.com/">TheMealDB API</a> to provide wide range of meals and recipes.</p>

 <h2>Key Features:</h2>